Bachdenkel came to life in and around the King's Heath area of Birmingham.

 Adopted by Birmingham's small but active counter-culture the band started to perform at

-key-note underground events, sit-ins free concerts and fund raisers for the Birmingham Arts Lab.
+key-note underground events, sit-ins, free concerts and fund raisers for the Birmingham Arts Lab.

 Gone were the pub-gigs and social clubs replaced by attentive audiences who listened to not only the music but the lyrics.
 Concerts were frequently enhanced by Fred Smith's Amoeba Light Show and this still young band was making serious progress in the Universities, colleges and hip clubs.

 London beckoned but after a vain attempt at trying to get it together in the country they decided to get it together out of the country where rents were cheaper (free) and a real live, good for nothing, English rock band was still a novelty.
-Especially if they had a light show, which they did thanks to the inky patience of the late great Fred (I like your trousers) Smith.
+Especially if they had a light show, which they did thanks to the inky patience of the late great Fred Smith.

 So in the spring of 1969, it came to pass that the bemused minets and minettes of the Romeo Club on Bd St Germain were exposed to "White Bicycles", "Morning Rain" and Vanilla Fudge-drenched versions of "Homeward Bound" "Dear Delilah" and "I Can't Let Go".
 These highly emotional dirge-like numbers did little to improve the audience's dancing skills but no doubt did have some effect upon their neurons.
 Next stop after the mandatory visit to the out patients ward of the American Hospital was the Alps and hopefully a residency in a snow bound club.
-The old Morriss van made it up to the top of Alp d'Huez and even faster made it down again to Grenoble and the Birdland Club, almost impressive manor owned by a jazz fanatic who also had a penchant for pea-cocks, a pond full of trout, doberman pincers and a Nazi's ear in a wooden box.
+The old Morriss van made it up to the top of Alp d'Huez and even faster made it down again to Grenoble and the Birdland Club, a most impressive manor owned by a jazz fanatic who also had a penchant for pea-cocks (and cocks of all kinds), a pond full of trout, doberman pincers and a Nazi's ear in a wooden box.
 Clearly this was a vast improvement on Birmingham, a city where Nazi's ears were and still are, few and far between.
 At least it was until, during breakfast one of the Doberman bit the guitarist's hand !

 The incapacitated lead guitarist meant that an important gig at Paris' Golf Drout had to be put on hold, the unforgettable rogue Jean Besnard who had been whipping British beat groups in and out of shape for almost a decade shipped the band off to a newly opened pizza-teque in St Aubin between Nogent sur Seine and Troyes.